Pose And Joint-Aware Action Recognition

 \subsection{Pose-Aware Data Augmentation (PAA)}

-Data augmentation like flipping the representation has been shown to be useful in previous approaches.
-We propose a data augmentation strategy which can use the structure of the input data representation.
+Data augmentation, like flipping the representation, has been shown to be useful in previous approaches~\cite{choutas2018potion,yan2019pa3d}.
+We propose a data augmentation strategy which can use the geometric structure of the human joints.
 Our pose-aware data augmentation is a cascade of two operations.
 The first operation is a random global jitter of the entire input representation.
-This helps the network learn that the action is not strongly dependent on the global position of pose trajectories and ensures that the relative position between the different joints is not modified.
-Another benefit is that it regularizes training by sometimes pushing joints out of the frame, it emulates some joints not being visible in the scene and thus regularizes the training.
-In the second operation, we divide the pose into five groups for joints corresponding to the Head:~\{Nose,~REye,~LEye,~LEar,~REar\}, Torso:~\{RHip,~LHip,~Neck\}, Left Hand:~\{LShoulder,~LElbow,~LWrist\}, Right Hand:~\{RShoulder,~RElbow,~RWrist\}, Left Leg:~\{LKnee,~LAnkle\}, and Right Leg:~\{RKnee,~RAnkle\} Each joint inside a group is randomly jittered by the same amount.
+This helps the network to learn that the action is not strongly dependent on the global position of joint trajectories and ensures that the relative position among the different joints is not modified.
+Another benefit is that it regularizes training by sometimes pushing joints out of the frame which emulates joints not being visible in the scene.
+In the second operation, we divide the pose into six groups for joints corresponding to the Head:~\{Nose,~REye,~LEye,~LEar,~REar\}, Torso:~\{RHip,~LHip,~Neck\}, Left Hand:~\{LShoulder,~LElbow,~LWrist\}, Right Hand:~\{RShoulder,~RElbow,~RWrist\}, Left Leg:~\{LKnee,~LAnkle\}, and Right Leg:~\{RKnee,~RAnkle\}.
+Each joint inside a group is randomly jittered by the same amount.
 As our first step involves a global motion, we do not jitter the joints in the torso group.
-This strategy amounts to adding random spatial noise but is pose-aware in the sense that not all joints move by a different random amount.
+This strategy amounts to adding random spatial noise but is pose-aware in the sense that all joints do not move by a different random amount.
 For example, the motion representations corresponding to eyes, ears and nose are jittered by the same amount.
-We represent our augmentation by parameters $\beta,\gamma$, which represents the maximum amount of jitter for each of the two strategies respectively.
-While, the authors of \citet{choutas2018potion} had tried jittering as a data augmentation method, they applied it to each joint independently, changing the geometric structure of the data.
-Our proposed approach, is pose-aware, preserves geometric integrity and thus leads to improvement in performance.
-The same values of $\beta$ and $\gamma$ are used for all frames of the video.
-Similar idea can also be extended to apply pose-aware rotation.
-These experiments are included in the supplementary material.
+We represent our augmentation by parameters $\beta,\gamma$, which represents the maximum amount of random jitter for each of the two strategies, respectively.
+The same amount of jitter is used for all frames of a video to preserve the geometric integrity of the action.
+Similar to pose-aware translation, we also experiment with pose-aware rotation which performs comparably.
+We include those experiments in the supplementary material.
 We note that while some of these data augmentation techniques have been explored for pose-estimation, these have not been investigated for the task of action recognition which is a very different task conceptually and might require the model to learn different kind of invariances.